The real lesson in Meta’s job cuts

 Why do leaders cut content roles when AI arrives?

 Because AI makes content look cheaper before it makes it better.
-Leaders see a faster way to produce copy and assume they can do the same work with fewer people, the same way someone might look up how to screenshot on Mac or how to screenshot on Windows and think the whole job is solved.
-That mistake usually comes from treating content as output, not as a system for traffic, conversion, and retention.
+Leaders see a faster way to produce copy and assume they can do the same work with fewer people, as if a single setup tutorial solved the whole job.
+That mistake usually comes from treating content as output instead of a system for traffic, conversion, and retention.

 What content tasks are safest to automate first?